JellyRollJunior/chiikawa-post/README.md

 -   bcryptjs

 todo
-- display already a member message if user is a member

 -> make different query to db based on membership status of current user
 - retrieve message metadata if member
 - do not retrieve message metadata if not member

-others:
-- signup link